🗓️ Guide 2026 — mis à jour avril

 Yes — but the best zone shifts monthly.

 North/Central dominate April–October.
 South Komodo (Manta Alley) peaks November–March.
 Central also hosts mantas November–June.
-November is reliable at both manta zones.
-No month is a "write-off" if you work with an operator who adjusts daily.
+No month is a write-off if you work with an operator who adjusts daily.

-Depends on trip type, inclusions and season.
+Depends on trip type.
 Use the calculator below for a fast estimate.

 Under the new quota: 3–6 months for July–October.

-The 1,000 visitor/day cap from April 2026 has fundamentally changed booking timelines.
-The South manta season (Nov–Mar) and Central manta season (Nov–Jun) are both filling faster.
-November and April–June offer more flexibility — but confirmed bookings are always protected even if the quota changes again.
+The 1,000 visitor/day cap has fundamentally changed booking timelines.
+The manta seasons are also filling faster.
+November and April–June offer more flexibility — but confirmed bookings are always protected even if quota rules change again.

 Komodo Diving Budget Calculator 2026